From UFStarfleet LCARS

-Membership in United Federation Starfleet is free of charge and open to individuals of all ages.
-Membership is lifelong (no need to renew your membership).
+Membership in United Federation Starfleet is free of charge and open to individuals of ages 18+.
+Membership is in accoradnace with manual polices.

 UFS began its life in Second Life and many members started as Avatars so you are already a member of UFS with your metaverse avatar, you can link that avatar’s career including rank, awards, classes, and accomplishments to your Real Life Service Record.
 You can also link your Real Life Service Record to an Avatar or Character so work on one counts toward the other.